-Descriptions Click Browse to open a file dialog box to select a .gltf or .glb file to import.
-When checked, the file is imported as is and cannot be modified by CGA rules.
+Option Descriptions File Click Browse to open a file dialog box to select a .gltf or .glb file to import.
+Import as static model When checked, the file is imported as is and cannot be modified by CGA rules.
 Otherwise, start shapes are created from the provided (if available, textured) polygons, ready to be used with CGA rules.
-When checked, the geometry is automatically aligned to the terrain.
-Scale is the factor applied to the imported object.
-Offset adds the specified offset to the imported object: Center-Sets the offset such that the object is centered on the scene's origin. • Reset -Sets the offset back to zero.
+Align to terrain When checked, the geometry is automatically aligned to the terrain.
+Scale Scale is the factor applied to the imported object.
+Offset adds the specified offset to the imported object: Center-Sets the offset such that the object is centered on the Offset scene's origin.
+Reset-Sets the offset back to zero.